Nooch98/PassGuard-OS/README.md

 > For Warp Sync to function, both devices must be on the same Wi-Fi/LAN, and the Host must have port `8888` accessible.
 The system automatically calls `security.resumeLocking()` once the session is terminated.

 ### PassGuard CLI (Terminal Engine)
 PassGuard OS includes a command-line interface (CLI) for advanced users who need to manage their vault directly from the terminal.
-It uses the same Argon2id (v5) cryptographic engine as the graphical user interface (GUI), ensuring full compatibility and top-tier security.
+It uses the same Argon2id (v5) cryptographic engine as the graphical user interface (GUI), ensuring full compatibility and good security.

 #### Key Features
 * **Full CRUD Support:** Create, Read, Update, and Delete vault records.